Understanding Bird's-Eye View of Road Semantics using an Onboard Camera: Results

+To measure the effect of the different components of the proposed method, we studied different settings of the static classes only network in Tab.~\ref{tab:main_ablation} and the static+object network in Tab.~\ref{tab:nuscenes_object_abla} on NuScenes.
+For all these results we use $N=5$ frames with a spacing of three frames.
+Note that the we ablate these settings afterwards.

+In our ablations, \emph{BEV} refers to existence of a dedicated BEV decoder that processes warped features/estimates. \emph{Image} refers to existence of image branch which produces image level estimates that are used by the BEV decoder, if a BEV decoder exists. \emph{Temp} refers to using our temporal module to combine information from multiple frames.
+This includes backbone features and image level estimations, if they exist.
+If \emph{Temp} is not present, only the reference frame is used.
+Note that in this case, there is no need to know the ego pose or transformations between frames.

+In both settings each component provides a performance boost, and the performance with a Resnet50 is similar to the DeepLabV3+ encoder we use.
+This shows that performance gains compared to the SOTA mainly come from the architecture and not the backbone.
+When we investigate the separate components we can take the following conclusions.

+\textbf{BEV:} Only using image level reasoning is clearly not sufficient for the task and the BEV warping and decoder are fundamental for our method.

+\textbf{Image Branch:} Adding image level supervision gives slight gains in the static setting but is crucial for dynamic objects increasing the mIOU by 8.9 points.
+The image branch acts as an anchor for the temporally aggregated features.
+Moreover, in both the static and static+objects cases, the image branch eases training of the network significantly.

+\textbf{Temporal Aggregation:} Temporal aggregation gives a solid and consistent boost in all the static classes.
+However, in the case also dynamic objects are considered, temporal aggregation does not help without the image branch (see BEV+Temp vs BEV+Img+Temp in Tab.~\ref{tab:nuscenes_object_abla}).
+To further highlight that the in-network temporal aggregation is preferable, we compare our temporal aggregation module with the temporal post processing approach discussed in Subsection \ref{subsec:exp_abl}.
+Even though the post processing slightly improves the results for static classes, it is not as effective as our approach.
+For the dynamic classes it even reduces the performance whereas our in-network aggregation further improves the IOU.

-In Figure ~\ref{fig:ablation}, we show further ablation results, where we study details related to the temporal component of our network.
+In Fig.~\ref{fig:ablation}, we show further ablation results for the static only case, studying details related to the temporal component of our network.
 The study shows that spacing the frames further apart and using more frames is beneficial.
-Moreover, to test that we are not too dependent on our assumption of known frame positions we tested how well our network performance if we corrupted the positions with zero-mean iid Gaussion noise.
-Our study shows that adding noise with a higher standard deviation decreases the performance, but for a realistic small noise levels the performance is not noticeably affected.
-For comparison we also added the component study part of Table \ref{tab:main_ablation} to Figure ~\ref{fig:ablation}.
-As a final ablation we tested if a different backbone (ResNet-50) changes the performance and notices only a minor performance drop.
-Showing that performance gains compared to the SOTA mainly comes from the architecture and not the backbone.
+Moreover, to test that we are not too dependent on our assumption of known frame positions we tested how well our network performs if we corrupted the positions with zero-mean iid Gaussion noise.
+While adding noise with a higher standard deviation decreases the performance, for realistic small noise levels the performance is not noticeably affected.

+In summary the ablation shows that all the components work in harmony to achieve our SOTA results.
+The ablation also shows the flexibility of our method, since the same network trained with $N=4$ frames can achieve strong results with one up to five frames, in fact in all these setting producing state-of-the-art BEV segmentations.